 However, the moment we turned, after reaching the highest point of the pass, the views changed!
 The traffic thinned and then vanished completely, and we were well on our way!
 All the irritation disappeared, and what flooded us was the wall of emotions – does this exist?
 How lucky am I that I am experiencing this?
 Quick, someone pinches me!

 Pro Tip #1 – Do try and cross Rohtang-La earlier in the morning, it will save you at least an hour of being stuck in traffic.

 Choosing the path less traveled – towards Leh

-As we completed of the descent, we reached the tiny village of Gramphu, where the route for Spiti splits.
-Took the left turn for our adventure, and drove next to the Chenab river towards Khoksar.
+As we completed the descent, we reached the tiny village of Gramphu, where the route for Spiti splits.
+I took the left turn for our adventure and drove next to the Chenab river towards Khoksar.
 There are quite a few Dhabas, the first mainstream (or what qualifies as mainstream in the hills) commercialized place since Manali.
 There’s also a PWD guesthouse.
 There are also medical facilities available here